To see or not to see a $z\sim13$ galaxy, that is the question: Introduction

 Spectroscopically confirming galaxies beyond $z\sim 7$ remains a challenge.
 The Ly\textalpha\ emission line, typically used at lower redshifts, is significantly attenuated for galaxies in the Epoch of Reionisation (EoR) by the high columns of neutral hydrogen surrounding the galaxies.
 Rest-frame UV lines are also challenging to observe, as shown in the follow-up of the rest-frame UV emission from GN-z11 with Keck \citep{2021NatAs...5..256J}.
-High-redshift candidates may soon be confirmed efficiently with \textit{JWST} NIRSpec spectroscopy, yet we are still waiting for the first results to be published.
-In the meantime, one of the most efficient methods of spectroscopically confirming high-redshift candidates has been via their \oiii\ and \cii\ line emission, which both remain well within reach of the Atacama Large sub-/Millimeter Array (ALMA) even for galaxies at $z>10$.

-Using ALMA, a handful of $z\sim 8-9$ galaxies with \textit{Spitzer} and \textit{Hubble} photometry have already been spectroscopically confirmed \citep{2017ApJ...837L..21L,2018Natur.557..392H,2019ApJ...874...27T,2020MNRAS.493.4294B}.
-ALMA observations have also recently been taken (or are planned) to either confirm or reject multiple $z>12$ galaxy candidates identified using \textit{JWST} NIRCam photometry, but there are no conclusive results yet \citep{Bakx2022,Popping2022}.
-For some of the confirmed $z=8-9$ galaxies, the best fit models to their rest-frame-optical to near-infrared (NIR) photometry imply that a significant stellar mass must already have been present at $z=14-15$ \citep[e.g.][]{2018Natur.557..392H, 2020MNRAS.497.3440R}.
+Prior to JWST, one of the most efficient methods of spectroscopically confirming high-redshift candidates has been via their \oiii\ and \cii\ line emission, which both remain well within reach of the Atacama Large sub-/Millimetre Array (ALMA) even for galaxies at $z>10$.
+Using ALMA, a few $z\sim 8-9$ galaxies with Spitzer and Hubble photometry have already been spectroscopically confirmed \citep{2017ApJ...837L..21L,2018Natur.557..392H,2019ApJ...874...27T,2020MNRAS.493.4294B}.
+For some of these confirmed $z=8-9$ galaxies, the best fit models to their rest-frame-optical to near-infrared (NIR) photometry imply that a significant stellar mass must already have been present at $z=14-15$ \citep[e.g.][]{2018Natur.557..392H, 2020MNRAS.497.3440R}.
 The existence of such large stellar masses at these redshifts is also corroborated by simulations of first galaxies \citep[e.g.][]{2018MNRAS.480.4842C,2022MNRAS.513.5621P}.
-Yet, these youngest of galaxies remain to be spectroscopically confirmed.
+While multiple ALMA DDT programmes have now been conducted with the aim of confirming/rejecting $z>12$ galaxy candidates identified using HST or JWST photometry, there are no conclusive results yet \citep{2022MNRAS.tmp.3515B,Popping2022,2022arXiv221008413Y}.
+Thus, the interstellar medium (ISM) of these youngest of galaxies is yet to be observed with ALMA.